Sustainable Development Goal 3: Target 3.d: Improve early warning systems for global health risks

+Both indicators 3.d.1 and 3.d.2 are in custody of the WHO.
+The data is collected from member states and their Ministries of Health.

 Custodian agencies

-There are six custodian agencies for the 27 indicators of SDG 3.
-The World Health Organization (WHO) is the main custodian for SDG 3 indicators, being the custodian for 20 out of 27 indicators.
+There are six custodian agencies for the 28 indicators of SDG 3.
+The World Health Organization (WHO) is the main custodian for SDG 3 indicators, being the custodian for 20 out of 28 indicators.
 This means that the WHO is the dominant custodian agency for this SDG.

 The other five custodians for SDG 3 indicators, other than WHO, are: